zclaytor/kiauhoku/README.md

 This name was created in partnership with Dr. Larry Kimura and Bruce Torres Fischer, a student participant in *A Hua He Inoa*, a program to bring Hawaiian naming practices to new astronomical discoveries.
 We are grateful for their collaboration.

 Kīauhōkū is a suite of Python tools to interact with, manipulate, and interpolate between stellar evolutionary tracks in a model grid.
-In its current version, it is designed to work with the model grid used in [Claytor et al. (2020)][gyro paper], which was generated using YREC with the magnetic braking law of van Saders et al. (2013).
+In its current version, it is designed to work with the model grid used in [Claytor et al. (2020)][gyro paper], which was generated using YREC with the magnetic braking law of [van Saders et al. (2013)][van Saders].
 If you find this package useful, please cite that paper.

 I am currently in the process of adapting the code to work with a wider range of stellar evolution models, so stay tuned!